 After the visit to the museum you continue on your tuk tuk to Wat Visoun.
 That temple was erected during the reign of King Visounarat in about 1520 and today it houses a collection of Buddha statues and religious artifacts from the 14th century.
 Overnight in Luang Prabang.

-Day 11: LUANG PRABANG: LEARN ALL ABOUT RICE PLANTING
+Day 11: LUANG PRABANG: BECOME A RICE FARMER AND LEARN ALL ABOUT RICE PLANTING

 Rice is considered the most important staple food in Asia.
 For many visitors from the West, the rice comes from the supermarket and is packed in practical 1kg Uncle Ben's bags.
 But where does rice come from and what does it take until the rice even ends up in our package?